neeraj-laad/charts/community/tekton-pipelines/README.md

 ### Container image security requirements

 If Container Image Security is enabled, you will not be able to download non-trusted container images.
-If this is the case, please add the following to the trusted registries at the cluster level, so that knative container images can be pulled during chart installation:
+If this is the case, please add the following to the trusted registries at the cluster level, so that Tekton container images can be pulled during chart installation:

 - gcr.io/tekton-releases/github.com/tektoncd/pipeline/*